Peshote/Programming-Fundamentals-with-CSharp/README.md

 # Programming-Fundamentals-with-CSharp
-Programming Fundamentals Training Course with CSharp in SoftUni
+Programming Fundamentals Training Course with C# in SoftUni